 That’s way more than what millions of people earn working an 8-hour shift.

-So, there is a lot of potentials here, and the best part is that the only thing you really need is a shovel that may cost you less than $20 at the Home Dept.
+So, there is a lot of potential here, and the best part is that the only thing you really need is a shovel that may cost you less than $20 at the Home Depot.

 Shoveling snow is no way to get you rich quick.

 Granted, you can and will make some money for that extra pocket allowance.